allenarduino/allenarduino/README.md

 # About me
 I'm Allen Jones.
 Full stack developer and a passionate computer programmer.
 I build back end RESTful APIs with Python Flask,PHP and NodeJs.
-For consuming back end REST APIs and building single page applications,I use ReactJs,React Native and AngularJs.
+For consuming back end RESTful APIs and building single page applications,I use ReactJs,React Native and AngularJs.
 I just finished my computer engineering degree at <a href="https://www.knust.edu.gh/">KNUST</a>